 practicing Social Distancing during arrivals and departures at skyxe

 To help make passenger pickups safe and efficient, we've made our short-term ExpressXE parking free for up to 1-hour.
 If you can, stay in your vehicle and practice social distancing when picking up family and friends.
 Or consider bringing 2 vehicles to the airport, leave one full of groceries for those that need to self-isolate in the ExpressXE short-term parking lot to limit potential exposure.
 If you require further arrangements please contact our Curbside Operations Group at email@example.com

 Through the Air Terminal Building, purple tape has been placed on the floor to indicate 6 ft recommended distancing for waiting lines.
 Every second check-in kiosk has been turned off to create more space between guests checking in.
-Post-security Tim Horton's, our current food and beverage operation, is limited to take out options only.
 Airport seating throughout the terminal provides ample space to practice social distancing.
 Plastic plexi-glass safety barriers have been placed at the Information Desk, the ValetXE parking desk, each check-in counter, each gate counter, and the car rental counters throughout the terminal to offer further protection.

 Additional Airport Ground Transportation Precautions

 Skyxe’s licensed taxi provider, Riide, has an active protocol where each driver sprays two applications of Vangard spray sanitizer to all surfaces between each trip, and many of the cars have plexi-glass barriers between the driver and guest.
 Direct contact is limited as much as possible.

 Airport car rental agencies are open and able to help answer your questions.

 - Enterprise: 306-664-7925